Lancashire and Blackburn with Darwen

 The driving licence system's reliance on self-reporting medical conditions, particularly dementia, is unsafe due to significant underreporting.
 This exposes other road users to substantial risk from drivers with compromised abilities.

-The Department for Transport acknowledges limitations in recording medical conditions in collision data and is keen to explore linking STATS19 data with DVLA driver records.
-It commits to continue wor
+The Department for Transport acknowledges limitations in the STATS19 system for recording medical conditions in collision data and will explore linking collision data with DVLA records.
+The Department will also continue to work with healthcare professionals, driving organisations and regulatory bodies to enhance road safety.

 James Masheter